Financial highlights and outlook

 Additionally, the company is improving the ecological footprint of its production sites with the Mission:Zero program.
 A critical building block on the path to becoming a more sustainable company is the reduction of CO₂ emissions along the entire automotive value chain.
 Audi uses the decarbonization index (DCI4) to make its progress visible.
 The company is also blazing new trails with regard to the circular economy and installs vehicle components that today are already partially made from secondary materials.

-The Brand Group Premium is convinced that a sustainable business model is also measured by consideration of environmental criteria, by the assumption of social responsibility and by sound corporate governance.
+The Brand Group Progressive is convinced that a sustainable business model is also measured by consideration of environmental criteria, by the assumption of social responsibility and by sound corporate governance.
 Audi also fosters this philosophy among its partner companies.
 Since 2019, a positive sustainability rating (S-Rating) has been a prerequisite for awarding contracts to suppliers.

 ESG is also anchored in the Audi “Vorsprung 2030” strategy.
 Increasingly, ESG criteria will be considered in corporate and product decisions and management remuneration.
 For example, since 2022, taxonomy-aligned sales revenue has ranked alongside the DCI as one of Audi’s ESG management targets.